 If you’re pondering whether to use Freshsales, check out these pros and cons.

-- A number of reporting options Freshsales offers helps you to take a deep dive into your small business analytics.
+- Deep dive into your small business analytics.

-- The sales pipeline has filters so you can prioritize which information matters most to your small business and when.
+- The sales pipeline has filters so you can prioritize which information matters most.

-- Freshsales has a startup plan that is free to use.
+- Has a startup plan that is free to use.

-- Freshsales only has a few pricing plans made for small businesses.
+- Not many pricing options for small businesses.